barthinator/webpack-sheweyrealty/README.md

 wait...

-it should be hosted on localhost:/8080
+It should be hosted on localhost:8080

 ## Authors